Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

 - use different security realms from the public-facing APIs.
 Security mechanisms (OAuth2, ...) **may** be different, but identity realms and security principals **must** be different.
-It should not be possible to use the same principal to authenticate against public-facing APIs and internal APIs to curtail the risk of privilege escalation.
+It should not be possible to use the same principal to authenticate against public-facing APIs and internal APIs to reduce the risk of privilege escalation.
 In most cases, dataspace participant will likely even use different identity providers: users use their internal employee ID to authenticate for data manipulation, while dataspace participants use their participant ID to authenticate against the Discovery API etc.